dabeaz/cpython_hack/README.rst

 - ???
 (12/07/2020).
 Yawn.

 What is this mess?
 Let's do 100 days of cleanup...
+However, there are some ground rules.
+No more than 15 minutes can be spent each day.
+No removal of core functionality.

 - Day 1 (1/1/2021).
 Removed some conditional compilation.
+- Day 2 (1/2/2021).
+Removed PyFloat_AS_DOUBLE macro.

 Copyright and License Information